 Permanent Liquor License

 These are AZ DLLC applications and the license is issued by the AZ DLLC.
 The permanent liquor license application process begins at the AZ DLLC located at 800 W. Washington, 5th floor in Phoenix.
-All applications must to be submitted directly to the state to start the process, with the exception of the permanent extension of premises.
-The permanent extension of premise state application is submitted to the city to start the process.
+All applications must be submitted directly to the state to start the process, with the exception of the permanent extension of premises and remote tasting rooms (these are submitted to the City of Scottsdale to start the process).

-The State will send the liquor license application to the city for review and recommendation.
-The city’s role in reviewing your liquor license application is to make a recommendation to the State on whether or not the liquor license should be issued.
-When the city receives an application from the State, city staff will contact the applicant regarding the process timeline.
-The applicant will need to complete and submit a city liquor license questionnaire appropriate for your specific type of business.
+The State will send the liquor license application to the City for review and recommendation.
+The City’s role in reviewing your liquor license application is to make a recommendation to the State on whether or not the liquor license should be issued.
+When the City receives an application from the State, City staff will contact the applicant regarding the process timeline.
+The applicant will need to complete and submit a Liquor License Questionnaire appropriate for your specific type of business.

-The city questionnaire is required to initiate the city’s review process.
-It is important to be aware of the city’s zoning requirements prior to committing to a business location or submitting a liquor license application to the state.
-For instance, bars may require a Conditional Use Permit, which may take four to six months to process.
+The questionnaire is required to initiate the City’s review process.
+It is important to be aware of the City’s zoning requirements prior to committing to a business location or submitting a liquor license application to the state.
+For instance, bars may require a Conditional Use Permit, which may take four to six months to process and starts with a pre-application.
 This may then delay the issuance of a liquor license.
 City Council review occurs at a public hearing, typically held in the Scottsdale City Hall Kiva, 3939 N. Drinkwater Blvd.

 Once approved, the City will send the recommendation to the AZ DLLC.
 The approximate processing time from date of submittal to the state is 65-105 days.

-Extension of Premise is an AZ DLLC application to extend the footprint of an existing licensed footprint.
-All applications need to be notarized and submitted directly to the City of Scottsdale Current Planning Department at 7447 E. Indian School Road, Suite 110 to start the process.
-You will need to have a dimensioned site plan to show the existing licensed area and the new proposed area.
+Extension of Premises is an AZ DLLC application to extend the footprint of an existing licensed footprint.
+All applications need to be notarized and submitted directly to the City of Scottsdale Current Planning Department at 7447 E. Indian School Road, Suite 105 to start the process.
+You will need to have a dimensioned site plan to show the existing, licensed area and the new, proposed area.
 This may require a Development Review Board approval for any improvements made.
-If any exterior improvements are proposed, a Pre-Application (PDF) meeting with city staff is required.
+If any exterior improvements are proposed, a Pre-Application meeting with City staff is required.

 One Stop Shop - Permits and Plan Review